 Thingvellir, and the area around this canyon, was also used for a scene featuring the wildlings Ygritte and Tormund, where they meet the cannibal Thenn Styr, and have a rather gruesome meal.

 There’s lots to do in Thingvellir beyond Game of Thrones sites.
 It’s a UNESCO world heritage site, with both cultural and geographical features that make it interesting.
 It was the site of Iceland’s first parliament, and is also where the European and North-American tectonic plates are moving apart from each other.

 A fun experience here is to take a snorkelling tour in the fissures of the tectonic cracks.
 The water is fantastically clear, and they kit you out with a dry suit and all the equipment you need so you can just float along.
-Here’s a link to a snorkelling tour to check out, and here’s another one.
+Here’s a link to a snorkelling tour to check out.

 Þjórsárdalur (or Thjorsardalur) Valley, is a large area of Iceland, home to a number of highlights, including the stunning Haifoss waterfall, one of the highest waterfalls in Iceland.